CSCfi/csc-user-guide/docs/apps/hmmer.md

 hmmscan --cpu $SLURM_CPUS_PER_TASK $PFAMDB/pfam_a.hmm protein.fasta > result.txt
 ```

-In Puhti, HMMER jobs should be run as interactive batch jobs or normal batch jobs.
+In Puhti-rhel7, HMMER jobs should be run as interactive batch jobs or normal batch jobs.
 Here is an example batch job file using 4 processor cores:

 ```text
 #!/bin/bash